Toronto–York Spadina subway extension: Before fare integration

 Prior to February 26, 2024, when the fare integration policy – dubbed the "One Fare program" – was implemented for electronic payment, all riders were charged a second (either TTC or suburban system) fare when transferring between systems and did not receive a discount when using GO Transit.
 However, to simplify fare collection, only TTC fares where charged to simply enter or exit the stations in Vaughan.

 This practice was in contrast to TTC-operated bus routes that cross the Toronto–York boundary at Steeles Avenue, where a second fare was (and still is for cash) charged when boarding or alighting if crossing the boundary.

 Collector and legacy fare media phase-out

-Installed (but never used as such) collector booth at Highway 407 station.
-Note the customer service attendants.
+A booth at Highway 407 station originally designed for fare collectors.
+Customer service attendants are stationed to its right.

-The TYSSE stations were among the first to eliminate staffed fare collector booths, along with the sales of TTC's legacy fare media products – such as tokens and day passes – in favour of the Presto card.
-As a result, these stations opened with roaming customer service attendants, although collector booths had been installed per station plans.
+The TYSSE stations were among the first to eliminate staffed fare collector booths, along with the sales of TTC's legacy fare media products – such as tokens – in favour of the Presto card.
+As a result, these stations opened with roaming customer service attendants, although booths had been installed per station plans.
 Collector-booth closures at more stations along the west branch of the line, moving south from the TYSSE stations, followed later.